matthewpalmer/matthewpalmer.github.io/_posts/2014-01-21-the-best-post-on-marco-org.markdown

 ---
 layout: post
-title: "The Best Post on Marco.org"
+title: The Best Post on Marco.org
 category: web
----``
+---

 [*The One-Person Product*][the-one-person-product], by Marco Arment, strikes me as the pinnacle of blogging.
 It's a personal, detailed and purposeful piece telling the story of Tumblr.